MilkyBruv/basic-git-cmd-tutorial/README.md

 Then run the installer and go through the setup wizard

+When you get to the part to override the default branch name, select `Override the default branch name for new repositories`, and set it to `main`

 To check if git is installed, go to your terminal and type `git --version`, and if you get no errors proceed forwards to the next section

 If you get any errors, uninstall git (if possible) and go back through the steps